skip-mev/skipjs/README.md

 ```
 Create your SkipBundleClient:
 ```
-const skipBundleClient = new SkipBundleClient(SENTINEL_RPC_ENDPOINT)
+const skipBundleClient = new SkipBundleClient(RELAYER_RPC_ENDPOINT)
 ```

 The RPC endpoint is an `ip:port` string that depends on the chain you're using.
-Skip Sentinel endpoints for each chain can be found [here](https://www.notion.so/skip-protocol/Skip-Configurations-By-Chain-a6076cfa743f4ab38194096403e62f3c).
+Skip relayer endpoints for each chain can be found [here](https://www.notion.so/skip-protocol/Skip-Configurations-By-Chain-a6076cfa743f4ab38194096403e62f3c).

 Sign and send your bundle:
 ```